-Ham Dingle will ensure that any policies and practices do not discriminate against pupils by unfairly increasing their risk of exclusion.
+Particular care should be taken when taking decisions to exclude children with Special Education Needs and/or Disability (SEND) and those groups with disproportionately high rates of exclusion, paying particular regard to the school's duties under the Equality Act 2010.
+These duties need to be complied with when deciding whether to exclude a pupil.
+Schools must also ensure that their policies and practices do not discriminate against pupils by unfairly increasing their risk of exclusion.
 Provisions within the Equality Act allow schools to take positive action to deal with particular disadvantages, needs, or low participation affecting one group, where this can be shown to be a proportionate way of dealing with such issues.